 What do you think?
 What does your grocery budget look like?
 Do you spend more or less than we do?
 Do you think we spend too much on groceries?
 Do you think health should be a consideration when making a budget?
 Hit me up in the comments.

-August 27th, 2012 | by David | No Comments
+_________________________August 27th, 2012 | by David | No Comments